Hidden temples, historical hot spring waters and views of the Japan Alps

 Akasawa village lost in time deep in the mountains of Yamanashi

 It takes time and effort to get to Akasawa, but once there, you will be rewarded with spectacular mountain vistas.
-Although there used to be over a dozen inns that served pilgrims who walked from Minobusan Kuonji Temple to Keishin Temple, only two are open today.
+Although there used to be over a dozen inns that served pilgrims who walked from Minobusan Kuonji Temple to Keishin Temple, only one is open today.

 However, the other inns are lovingly maintained to give this picturesque village its charm.
 Expect to hear the call of deer as the sun goes down.